loknathgithub/employee_mood_tracker/README.md

 # Employee Mood Tracker
-This is a Mini project on Employee Mood Tracker, taking current mood of an employee.
+This is a Mini project on Employee Mood Tracker, taking current mood of an employee, created using NextJS 15, TailwindCSS and Shadcn ui library.
 #### Before start check the app on vercel: https://employee-mood-tracker.vercel.app/

 ## Getting Started